**LAW AS OF DEC 2013**

 How to get to the Penas Blancas Border Crossing in Costa Rica

-1. Car – You can drive your car to the border.
+1. Car – You can drive your car to the border but that is as far as you can go.
 Rental cars are not allowed to cross the border so you will need to leave it at the house in the front.
 The family that lives there will watch it for you for a ~$3-5 a day.
 Do not leave any valuables inside!

 2. Bus – You can take the public bus to the Penas Blancas border from Liberia (5 AM – 6:30 PM every 45 minutes with Grupo Transbasa) or San Jose (3:20 AM – 7 PM every hour with Deldu), get off and cross the border by foot.
 You can also take a bus like Ticabus that goes from San Jose to Managua and to the rest of Central America.
 You will do the border crossing with Ticabus.